List of Cars characters: Luigi and Guido

 Luigi (voiced by Tony Shalhoub in the films and video games, and Michael Shalhoub in Disney Infinity) and Guido (voiced by Guido Quaroni) are an Italian duo of cars and part of Lightning's pit crew.
 Luigi is a 1959 Fiat 500 who owns a tire shop called Luigi's Casa Della Tires, which is known for its "Leaning Tower of Tires", a tower of several tires shaped like the Leaning Tower of Pisa.
-Guido is a forklift that resembles a BMW Isetta and only speaks in Italian, though he seems to have no trouble understanding English.
+Guido is a forklift that vaguely resembles an Isetta and Peel P50 and only speaks Italian, although his catchphrase is "pit stop" in English.
 Together, Luigi and Guido specialize in changing and maintaining Lightning's tires during all his races.
 Both are Scuderia Ferrari fans.